-Accessibility accommodations in living unit bathroom

-Hallway with handrails

 The setting provides people opportunities to access and engage in community life.
-Compliant ⊠Compliant documentation submitted with attestation ☑Observation made during on-site visit

-The setting supports opportunities to access and engage in community life.
-Practical activities, such as errands and medical appointments are supported, as well as personal engagement, such as social and family outings, faith-based activities, and meals in the community.

-Setting staff provide information and resources on transportation options to access the greater community.
-Staff assist people to arrange transportation as needed and staff confirmed many people arrange their own transportation.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit The setting supports opportunities to access and engage in community life.
+Practical activities, such as errands and medical appointments, are supported, as well as personal engagement, such as social and family outings, faith-based activities and meals in the community.
+The staff provide information and resources on transportation options to access the greater community.
+Staff help people to arrange transportation as needed.
+Many people arrange their own transportation.
+Activities are tailored with feedback from people who live at the setting, through resident meetings, discussions with people and by obtaining resident preferences during admission and at regular health assessments.

-Community announcement for farmers' market

-Activities are tailored with feedback from people who live at the setting, through resident council meetings, discussions with people, and by obtaining resident preferences during admission and at regular health assessments.

 Administration confirmed that people living in the setting are informed of their right to choose any medical provider through the admission process and the Minnesota Home Care Bill of Rights.
 Staff confirmed that there are no restrictions for people wishing to switch to a new provider.
-Staff confirmed that many people go to medical appointments in the community and surrounding larger cities, such as Rochester, Austin and Albert Lea.

 The setting supports the person's control of personal resources.

-- ⊠Compliant documentation submitted with attestation - ⊠Observation made during on-site visit

-The setting does not provide money-management services.
-Staff and people living in the setting confirmed that residents have full control over their personal finances.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit The setting does not provide money-management services, and staff confirmed that people living in the setting have full control over their personal finances.

-Compliant

 The setting ensures people's right to privacy.
 Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff are trained to respect the privacy of people living at the setting through HCBS settings rule training and the Minnesota Home Care Bill of Rights.
 During the site visit, staff were observed knocking on people's living unit doors to obtain permission to enter.

 The setting ensures people's dignity and respect.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff are trained to ensure the dignity and respect of people living at the setting through HCBS settings rule training and the Minnesota Home Care Bill of Rights.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff are trained to ensure the dignity and respect of people living at the setting through HCBS settings rule training and the Minnesota Home Care Bill of Rights.
 During the site visit, staff were observed addressing people by their chosen names.
 People living at the setting were dressed in clothing of their choosing.
 The setting ensures people's freedom from coercion and restraint.
 Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Administration confirmed staff are trained on the Minnesota Home Care Bill of Rights and the Minnesota Vulnerable Adults Act.
 The setting optimizes individual initiative, autonomy, and independence in making life choices, including daily schedule and with whom to interact.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit People in the setting were observed to lead their own lives and plan their own daily schedules and arrange their days as they would like.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit People in the setting were observed to lead their own lives and plan their own daily schedules and arrange their days as they would like.
 Staff confirmed that customized living services accommodate the schedules of the people served in this setting.
-Residents confirmed that staff would accommodate their personal schedules by saving a meal or providing flexibility in meal times.